Can you prevent heart disease by eating fish, prevent cancer with tomato sauce, or keep your memory sharp with gingko biloba?

 Many Americans would answer yes.
 According to the Nutrition Business Journal, they're betting that these "functional" foods—also called herbs, supplements, nutraceuticals, or phytochemicals—can do all this and more.
 Whether they get what they pay for—or more than they bargained for—is an issue that concerns some experts.

-Consumers are flooded with functional food claims - some proven and many unproven.
-The Food and Drug Administration (FDA) regulates the functional foods.
-Yet, due to the vast number of products and legal loopholes, the regulatory oversight and control is somewhat limited.
-As a result, companies use creative marketing - perhaps fraudulent or unproven - to sell these products.
-In the end, consumer is left to decipher whether the touted health benefits are true - ultimately causing confusion.
+Consumers are flooded with functional food claims, some supported by research and many unproven.
+The Food and Drug Administration (FDA) regulates certain functional foods.
+Yet, due to the vast number of products and legal loopholes, this regulatory oversight and control is somewhat limited.
+As a result, companies often use creative marketing—perhaps fraudulent or unproven—to sell these products.
+In the end, the consumer is left to decipher whether the touted health benefits are true, ultimately causing confusion.

-As Americans have taken more responsibility for their health and the cost of health care rises, they've created a demand for these reportedly beneficial materials, and the marketplace has been eager to fill it.
+As Americans have taken more responsibility for their health, they've created a demand for these reportedly beneficial foods and supplements, and the marketplace has been eager to respond.

 As a result, shelves in grocery and health-food stores bulge with hundreds of products that manufacturers claim to be beneficial.
-But consumer safeguards haven't kept up with the demand.
+But consumer safeguards haven't kept up with this boom in products.

 Only a small percentage of active chemicals in plants have been thoroughly tested for their potential roles in preventing disease and promoting health.
 Federal regulations keep a tight rein on health claims made on food labels, but the rules aren't perfect, and they're not always enforced correctly.
 So many substances marketed as dietary supplements have unproven or doubtful benefits.
 Even more concerning is the fact that some of these foods may contain dangerous additives.